 With this concept in mind, we began the challenge to make it real.
 It was not easy, we had to face many obstacles, but we overcame them with creativity, hard work and persistence.

 Once the stimulation technology was developed, we began to validate the first mechanisms of action with our own studies.
 We decided to start with those of applicability to non-medical use cases, as they have a shorter time to market than those for medical use.

 - One to boost cognitive performance by enhancing response to visual and auditory stimuli.

 - Another to boost physical performance by improving recovery from intense physical exertion.

 - A third is to improve the stress response.

-In 2019 we patented the technology worldwide, and in 2021 we moved the headquarter to the Biopôle Park in Epalinges, canton of Vaud, Switzerland, to organise the market launch of the first product: an auricular neurostimulator to boost performance and relieve stress.
+In 2019 we patented the technology worldwide, and in 2021 we moved the headquarter to the Biopôle Park in Epalinges, canton of Vaud, Switzerland, to further develop the project in a world-leading innovation ecosystem.
+The first market launch will be an auricular neurostimulator to boost performance and relieve stress.